Query Expansion in the Age of Pre-trained and Large Language Models: A Comprehensive Survey: PLM/LLM-Driven QE Techniques

 and uses $p(\cdot\mid\theta^{\dagger})$ in the second pass.
 This hybrid retains RM3’s high-recall term statistics while injecting semantically richer paraphrases from the generator, yielding consistent MAP and nDCG gains across ad hoc collections.

-\paragraph{CSQE:Corpus-Steered query expansion} \textbf{CSQE}~\cite{lei2024corpus}balances LLM world knowledge with collection specificity by combining two sources: (i) sentences extracted from $R_k(q)$ that an LLM deems query-relevant and (ii) a hypothetical document generated without corpus input.
-Concatenating both with $q$ improves robustness on TREC DL and BEIR and excels on NovelEval, where the target knowledge is absent from LLM pretraining.
+\paragraph{CSQE: Corpus-Steered query expansion} \textbf{CSQE}~\cite{lei2024corpus} balances LLM world knowledge with collection specificity by combining two sources of expansion text: sentences extracted from $R_k(q)$ that an LLM judges as query-relevant, and a hypothetical document generated without any corpus input.
+Concatenating both with $q$ improves robustness on TREC DL and BEIR~\cite{thakur2021beir}, and it is particularly effective on NovelEval, where the target knowledge is absent from LLM pretraining.

-\paragraph{MUGI:Multi-text generation integration for query expansion} \textbf{MUGI}~\cite{zhang2024exploring} prompts an LLM in a zero-shot setting to generate multiple pseudo-reference documents $R=\{r_1,\dots,r_n\}$ (e.g., $n{=}5$), which are then integrated with the original query $q$ to enrich both sparse and dense retrieval without additional training.
-For sparse retrieval (BM25), the pseudo-references are concatenated with repeated copies of $q$ to balance their influence, given BM25’s sensitivity to term frequency and document length.
-The repetition factor $\lambda$ is adapted to reference length:

-where $\lambda$ is a length-normalized integer (hyperparameters described in the appendix).
-For dense retrieval, pairwise concatenations $\big[\,q, r_i\,\big]$ are encoded independently and pooled:
+\paragraph{MUGI: Multi-text generation integration for query expansion} \textbf{MUGI}~\cite{zhang2024exploring} prompts an LLM in a zero-shot setting to generate multiple pseudo-reference documents $R=\{r_1,\dots,r_n\}$ (e.g., $n{=}5$), and integrates them with the original query $q$ to enrich both sparse and dense retrieval without additional training.
+For sparse retrieval (BM25), the pseudo-references are appended to the query, while the original query is repeated a length-normalized number of times to balance their influence, given BM25’s sensitivity to term frequency and document length (details in the appendix).
+For dense retrieval, each pair $[q, r_i]$ is encoded independently and then averaged:

 yielding a query embedding enriched with multiple contextualized references.
-A light Rocchio-style calibration shifts the query embedding toward high-agreement positives (generated references and top-$K$ documents) and away from low-ranked negatives, mitigating noisy generations.
-This unified approach improves nDCG@10 and Recall@1000 across sparse and dense models on TREC DL and BEIR, enabling smaller LLMs to match or surpass larger models.
+To reduce noise from imperfect generations, MUGI further applies a light calibration that shifts the query embedding toward signals with high agreement (the generated references and top-$K$ retrieved documents) and away from low-ranked negatives.
+This unified approach improves nDCG@10 and Recall@1000 across sparse and dense models on TREC DL and BEIR~\cite{thakur2021beir}, enabling smaller LLMs to match or surpass larger models.

-\paragraph{PromptPRF:a feature-based PRF framework} Rather than free-form text, \textbf{PromptPRF}~\cite{li2025pseudo}extracts structured features from $R_k(q)$ using an LLM—keywords, entities, focused summaries, and chain-of-thought-derived terms—and encodes the result once as an augmented query representation for the second pass.
-Because features are grounded in PRDs and can be produced offline, PromptPRF reduces online LLM cost while outperforming term-statistics PRF baselines.
+\paragraph{PromptPRF: a feature-based PRF framework} \textbf{PromptPRF}~\cite{li2025pseudo} extracts structured features from $R_k(q)$ using an LLM, such as keywords, entities, focused summaries, and chain-of-thought-derived terms, and encodes them once as an augmented query representation for the second pass.
+Because these features are grounded in PRDs and can be produced offline, PromptPRF reduces online LLM cost while outperforming term-statistics PRF baselines.